 Another key benefit of a phased retirement strategy is the additional time your superannuation assets can spend in the accumulation phase.
 By delaying your access to super, you can continue to reap the benefits of compound interest and grow your wealth for a more comfortable retirement.

-That said, you should also pay attention to how your reducing income will affect accumulation.
+That said, you should also pay attention to how your reduced income will affect accumulation.
 As your income decreases, so too will your employer’s superannuation guarantee payments.
 You might consider a transition to retirement (TTR) strategy.
 Under TTR, you may have the option to supplement your new part-time income by drawing on some of your superannuation.
 You may then choose to maximise your concessional contributions to reap the tax benefits and boost your super.

 Speak to a financial planner about whether a TTR is suitable for you and your situation.